-Preparedness invokes the knowledge and capacities developed by governments, professional response and recovery organizations, communities, and individuals to effectively anticipate, respond to, and recover from, emergencies and disasters.
+Preparedness invokes the knowledge and capacities developed by governments, professional response and recovery organizations, communities, and individuals to anticipate, respond to, and recover from, emergencies and disasters.
 Lessons learned following emergencies and disasters consistently show that outcomes improve with higher levels of preparedness.
-Better-prepared communities typically experience reduced long-term impacts, smoother social-economic recovery, and can deliver a timelier and more effective response to their impacted populations.
+Better-prepared communities and community members typically experience reduced impacts, smoother social-economic recovery, and a timelier and more effective response.

-Preparedness requires commitment, effort, and resources.
-In a province like Alberta where challenges are manifest and time and space are often daunting, preparedness also requires cooperation, collaboration, and a willingness to support neighbours.
-Among the many lessons learned from previous incidents, teams that plan together, train together, and respond together, perform better.
-Establishing relationships and building trust before an incident is crucial to enabling a successful response.
+Preparedness requires commitment, effort, resources, and a willingness to cooperate, collaborate, and support others.
+Among the many lessons learned from previous incidents, those who plan and practice together, achieve greater outcomes.
+Making connections and building trust before an incident is crucial to a successful response and recovery, both at the individual and community level.